A Symposium on Popular Songs: Analysis

 Animation historian Christopher P. Lehman notes that this film illustrates music history through use of humor, following a formula that the Disney studio had previously used in Toot, Whistle, Plunk and Boom (1953).
 In this case Ludwig Von Drake plays the songs which he supposedly helped popularize, covering musical styles from the 1900s decade to the 1960s.
 Certain segments of the film use stop motion animation.
 The technique was unusual for a Disney film, but did not mark the first time the studio used it in a film.
 It had earlier been used in Noah's Ark (1959), a well-received animated short.
 Noah's Ark had actually been nominated for an Academy Award for Best Animated Short Film.

 Lehman finds it remarkable for the time of the film's release, that A Symposium recognizes African-American music as part of American musical history in the 20th century.
 Though he notes that African Americans as an ethnic group are not mentioned in the film, several of the musical styles used have their roots in musical styles developed by Black people.
 One of the earliest famous songs introduced by Ludwig in the film is a ragtime piece, a genre which Lehman notes was pioneered by African-American composer Scott Joplin.
 Among the last and most modern songs showcased in the film are a couple of rock and roll numbers, a music genre which has its roots in the African-American rhythm and blues.
 Lehman points that in the years preceding the release, rock and roll and its African-American roots were still controversial.
 The music genre had been derisively described as "nigger music".
-Yet here, not only does Ludwig showcase rock and roll songs.
-He plays guitar and sings a rock song for the conclusion.
-An innovative move, since no theatrical star of the time had actually performed as a rock singer.
+Yet here, not only does Ludwig showcase rock and roll songs, but he plays guitar and sings a rock song for the conclusion; this was seen as an innovative move, since no theatrical star of the time had actually performed as a rock singer.